nilostolte/Sudoku/README.md

 not the same approach.
 The actual problem in this partial solution is that it's highly complex and requires a high number of operations.
 Thus, it highly diverges from the extreme simplicity of the original algorithm.
-Fortunately, associated with numerous other low level optimizations in C language, it contributed to a significant speedup (as can be seen [here](https://github.com/nilostolte/Sudoku#branchless-transformation-from-bit-representation)) and more simplicity (as seen [here](https://github.com/nilostolte/Sudoku#table-to-convert-from-bit-representation)).
+Fortunately, associated with numerous other low level optimizations in C language, it contributed to a significant speedup (as can be seen [here](https://github.com/nilostolte/Sudoku#branchless-transformation-from-bit-representation)), and a better speedup as well as less complexity (as seen [here](https://github.com/nilostolte/Sudoku#table-to-convert-from-bit-representation)).

 A comparative test between the Java implementation and an identical C inplementation has given a considerable advantage to the C implementation, not only in terms of raw performance, but also in terms of less variability in times measured for solving